 Learning a language enriches the curriculum, helping to create enthusiastic learners and to develop positive attitudes to language learning throughout life.
 The skills, knowledge and understanding gained contribute to the development of children’s oracy and literacy and to their understanding of their own culture and those of others.
 Learning a foreign language, as well as the traditions and cultures of another country encourages respect, tolerance and an understanding of others.

-At St. Joseph’s, we believe that the early acquisition of French will facilitate the learning of other foreign languages later in life, as well as improving skills in other areas of the curriciulm.
+As a School of Knowledge, we believe that the early acquisition of French will facilitate the learning of other foreign languages later in life, as well as improving skills in other areas of the curriculum.
 We aim to prepare children for the KS3 language curriculum to enable them to transfer confidently and successfully into secondary school.

 Teaching staff use a variety of the following techniques to encourage children to have an active engagement with French, including: